ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 5. __Azure Synapse serverless SQL pool to create SQL views on parquet files__

-For enabling the data exploration and discovery use case on the SAP data stored in the data lake, the parquet files were queried using Synapse serverless SQL pool and T-SQL.
+For enabling the data exploration and discovery use cases on the SAP data stored in the data lake, the parquet files were queried using Synapse serverless SQL pools and T-SQL.
 Key aspect for efficient and fast data exploration is the option to create SQL views with auto detection (infer) of the schema from the underlying data lake files.

 ```sql
 -- Create SQL view from parquet file with schema auto detection.